Poly Bridge 2: Reception

-Poly Bridge 2 received "mixed or average" reviews, according to review aggregator Metacritic; however, the game has received "Overwhelmingly Positive" reviews on Steam, with a score of 96/100 and 2,852 reviews as of 22 March 2021.
-It has earned a rating of 4.83/5 stars on the Google Play store and 4.43/5 stars on the App Store.
+Poly Bridge 2 received "mixed or average" reviews, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 57% of critics.

-Russell Archey of Gaming Nexus rated the game 8.5 out of 10.
-He felt the game was enjoyable and relaxing, and brought him a lot of happiness every time the bridge he built broke and drivers drove into the water.

 Chris O'Connor of Impulse Gamer gave the game an overall 3.6 stars out of 5.
 He praised the game for being good fun at a pretty reasonable price, but criticised it for not having enough stages.

 Michael Lafferty of Common Sense Media gave the game 4 stars out of 5.

 John Walker of Rock, Paper, Shotgun commented the game is "far more like an expansion pack than a whole new game", and thought it difficult to enjoy if creating on one's own.